 SENELEC

-AGEROUTE + Municipal Councils
+AGEROUTE and Municipal Councils

 Solektra / Akon Lighting Africa